Middleware

 - Custom middleware (from

-middlewareconfig) - CORS middleware (if configured)
+middlewareconfig) - Plugin-contributed middleware

 - Vite proxy (dev mode)